puolival/multipy/README.md

 <a href="https://seaborn.pydata.org">Seaborn</a> (version 0.8.0 or later).
 The program codes also probably work with recent earlier versions of these packages but this has not been tested.

-## News

-* MultiPy is presented in the Tool of the month seminar (<a href="https://blogs.helsinki.fi/ils-blogs/category/tool-of-the-month-tom/">abstract</a>) at the University of Helsinki, Finland (30th May 2018)

-* MultiPy is presented as a poster in the Neuronal circuit dynamics across scales and species <a href="https://www.helsinki.fi/en/conferences/neuronal-circuit-dynamics-across-scales-and-species">symposium</a> at Helsinki, Finland (3-4th May 2018)

 ## Problems or suggestions?